NathanPB/upf-seguranca/README.md

 At this time you can only change the Webapp port at ``docker-compose.yml``.
 The web service one is hardcoded

+# Default Login

+The default user shipped within the Docker containers has the email of ``admin@admin.com`` and the password of ``admin``.
+You probably want to change that.

 # REST Routes

 - **POST** ``/auth`` | **Required Headers**: ``Authorization: email password``